-In a safety seat with a shock absorber, the child is not secured in place using a standard seat belt, but a special shock absorber is affixed to the child's stomach over which the car's seat belt is pulled.
+In a safety seat with an impact shield, the child is not secured in place using a standard seat belt, but a special shock absorber is affixed to the child's stomach over which the car's seat belt is pulled.

-The advantage of this is that the child's shoulders are not fixed in place by the seat belt, meaning that in the event of an impact, not only does the head move forward, but the whole upper body is pressed against the shock absorber.
+The advantage of this is that the child's shoulders are not fixed in place by the seat belt, meaning that in the event of an impact, not only does the head move forward, but the whole upper body is pressed against the impact shield.

-In the case of a collision, the impact force is distributed equally to all parts of the child's upper body by the shock absorber.
+In the case of a collision, the impact force is distributed equally to all parts of the child's upper body by the impact shield.